The Job Centre offers support to people; to help them improve their chances of starting work or increasing their hours of work.

 - We recognise that collaborative working improves outcomes in the community.
 We are committed to developing strong and productive partnerships with local agencies ensuring that everyone can access the support they need.

-- We work closely with Careers Guernsey, Action for Children, Guernsey Caring for Ex-Offenders and the Guernsey Employment Trust to ensure that jobseekers are able to access a variety of services to meet their individual needs.
+- We work closely with Careers Guernsey, Action for Children, Guernsey Caring for Ex-Offenders, the Probation Service and the Guernsey Employment Trust to ensure that jobseekers are able to access a variety of services to meet their individual needs.

 - We offer a range of free short courses designed to teach skills that are valuable to local employers and help jobseekers back into work.
 These include but are not limited to: